MetaMask/metamask-docs/snaps/reference/exports.md

 ## onNameLookup

-To resolve names to addresses and vice versa, a Snap must export `onNameLookup`.
+To resolve names to addresses and addresses to names, a Snap must export `onNameLookup`.
-Whenever the user is typing in the send field, MetaMask calls this method.
+Whenever a user types in the send field, MetaMask calls this method.
 MetaMask passes the user input to the `onNameLookup` handler method.

 :::note